 In fact, I learned in several of my anatomy and kinesiology classes that there isn’t much you can do to change the structure of your foot.

 However, as a hypermobile person especially, I feel that I can definitely attest to the huge benefit I’ve felt from doing the exercises in the video above!
 So, I think there are really layers of knowledge, in terms of what we are discovering about the body– and so many things you can do to optimize a “passive” structure like the foot.

 As my feet continue to stabilize, I plan to then progress to the exercises in this next video:

 Right now it’s still a bit too hard on my hypermobile talus to point the feet in such a pronounced way, but at the rate I’ve been improving, I’m pretty sure I’ll get there.

 This is the third video in this series which my doctor also wanted me to start doing:

 Frankly I haven’t bought the massage tools yet but I wanted to be sure to share this here with you, so you get the complete set!

-I have so much more to say on the different things I’ve been learning, and how hypermobile people specifically have a lot to offer, in terms of knowledge about the body.
+I have so much more to say on the different hypermobility tips and tricks I’ve been learning.
+Even if you aren’t hypermobile, I think you’ll still get a lot out of these posts, because hypermobile people really have to develop a deep level of knowledge about the body.

 Update: A reader asked if I’d also seen an increase in pelvic stability since beginning these.